 6. The invocations of element access functions in parallel algorithms invoked with an execution policy of type execution::parallel_unsequenced_policy are permitted to execute in an unordered fashion in unspecified threads of execution, and unsequenced with respect to one another within each thread of execution.
 These threads of execution are either the invoking thread of execution or threads of execution implicitly created by the library; the latter will provide weakly parallel forward progress guarantees.
-[Note: This means that multiple function object invocations may be interleaved on a single thread of execution, which overrides the usual guarantee from 6.8.1 that function executions do not interleave with one another. -end note] Since execution::parallel_unsequenced_policy allows the execution of element access functions to be interleaved on a single thread of execution::parallel_unsequenced_policy is restricted as follows: A standard library function is vectorization-unsafe if it is specified to synchronize with another function invocation is specified to synchronize with it, and if it is not a memory allocation or deallocation function.
+[Note: This means that multiple function object invocations may be interleaved on a single thread of execution, which overrides the usual guarantee from 6.8.1 that function executions do not interleave with one another. -end note] Since execution::parallel_unsequenced_policy allows the execution of element access functions to be interleaved on a single thread of execution, blocking synchronization, including the use of mutexes, risks deadlock.
+Thus, the synchronization with execution::parallel_unsequenced_policy is restricted as follows: A standard library function is vectorization-unsafe if it is specified to synchronize with another function invocation, or another function invocation is specified to synchronize with it, and if it is not a memory allocation or deallocation function.
 Vectorization-unsafe standard library functions may not be invoked by user code called from execution::parallel_unsequenced_policy algorithms.
 [Note: Implementations must ensure that internal synchronization inside standard library functions does not prevent forward progress when those functions are executed by threads of execution with weakly parallel forward progress guarantees. -end note] [Example: